mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_methodology.md

 [Serendip](http://vep.cs.wisc.edu/serendip/) is a visual interface for interacting with the topic models of a corpus.
 Using their sample data, you can compare topics across all of Shakespeare's plays.
 It's also possible to load in your own corpus.

+### Natural Language Toolkit (NLTK)
+[NLTK](http://www.nltk.org/) is a Python library containing a number of text analysis tools.
+If you feel comfortable with the command line or have programming experience, you might want to explore this option.

+Check out the [Steinheil Affair project on GitHub](https://github.com/wludh/frenchnewspapers) for an example of what can be with NLTK.

+## Evaluation questions

+* What do you think of the results?
+What's surprising?
+What's not?
+* How about the tool itself?
+What options do you have?
+* What can you do with the results?
+* What is useful about this tool and type of analysis?
+* Are the visualizations meaningful?
+Easy to decipher?
+Why or why not?
+* Compare and contrast tools.
+* Does this tool expose problems with your data?

 ## Resources
 * [Introduction to Text Analysis workbook](https://bmw9t.gitbooks.io/introduction-to-text-analysis/content/) by Prof. Brandon Walsh